mouldybread/DCS-6100LH/README.md

 Setup mode is indicate by the LED flashing orange (not red).
 Setup mode can be acheived by, while the device is powered on, pressing the reset button for about one second.
 After some time the LED should start flashing orange.
 Be patient.

+You must use the mydlink-app to connect the device to your wifi.
+However it seems that you can blacklist the mydlink domain or presumably block the device in your firewall and it will remain connected to your wifi[^6].

 ## Firmware downgrade